rougier/nano-emacs/README.md

 (setq nano-font-family-proportional nil)
 ```

-Set this to the name of your favorite variable-width font to enable `variable-width-mode` and `mixed-pitch-mode`.
+Set this to the name (as a string) of your favorite variable-width font to enable `variable-width-mode` and `mixed-pitch-mode`.
 If you have already set this somewhere else, you can use `(setq nano-font-family-proportional (face-attribute 'variable-width :family))` to use the same one.

 ```emacs-lisp
 (setq nano-font-size 14)